-This debate is timed to coincide with the week of International Human Rights Day.
+This debate coincides with the week in which International Human Rights Day falls.
 I am pleased to inform the House that in the run-up to that day and on the day itself, the Foreign and Commonwealth Office’s network of embassies and high commissions organised, and took part in, a wide range of activities that illustrate the importance we attach to human rights.

 FCO Ministers regularly raise human rights issues with our international partners in private and in public.
 I could cite a whole range of examples of that, but I recently took part in the latest meeting of the UK-China bilateral dialogue on human rights.
 All our diplomatic missions are alive to the importance of human rights, and every desk officer in London follows the human rights situation in their particular country.
 To those who suggest that we have downgraded the importance of human rights, I say that that is simply not the case.
 The right hon.
 Member for Cynon Valley raised the question of whether we view trade as somehow more important than human rights, but trade and human rights are not mutually exclusive; in fact, they are mutually supportive.